s-victor/TinyPedal/README.md

 2. A tray icon will appear at system tray.
 If not shown, check hidden tray icon. `Right Click` on tray icon will bring up context menu.

-3. Launch `rFactor 2`, overlay will appear once vehicle is on track, and auto-hide otherwise.
+3. Launch game, overlay will appear once vehicle is on track, and auto-hide otherwise.
 Auto-hide can be toggled On and Off by clicking `Auto Hide` from tray menu.

 4. Overlay can be Locked or Unlocked by clicking `Lock Overlay` from tray menu.
 While Unlocked, click on overlay to drag around.